lagerratrobe/docker_recipes/Posit_README.md

 There are specific Dockerfiles and additional info in each of the application level dirs of this repo to configure each app in very specific ways.

-#### IT IS NOT RECOMMENDED THAT YOU DEPLOY Connect USING THESE GENERIC INSTRUCTIONS !!!!
+#### IT IS NOT RECOMMENDED THAT YOU DEPLOY Connect USING THE INSTRUCTIONS BELOW!!!!

 ### Basic Docker Hub Install